2024 Brisbane International – Men's doubles

 Lloyd Glasspool and Jean-Julien Rojer defeated Kevin Krawietz and Tim Pütz in the final, 7–6^{(7–3)}, 5–7, [12–10] to win the men's doubles tennis title at the 2024 Brisbane International.

 Marcus Daniell and Wesley Koolhof were the reigning champions from 2019, when the men's event was last held, but Koolhof chose to compete in the United Cup instead.
 Daniell partnered Michael Venus, but lost in the first round to Romain Arneodo and Sam Weissborn.

+This marked the final match for Marc López who came out of his retirement to play with Rafael Nadal for the very last time.

 Seeds

 All seeds received a bye into the second round.